-Casa uses the same lightweight directory (LDAP) or Couchbase database of your Gluu Server to store users data such as enrolled credentials, users' trusted devices information, and so on.
+Casa uses the same lightweight directory (LDAP) of your Gluu Server to store users data such as enrolled credentials, preferred authentication method, users' trusted devices information, and so on.

-It is recommended that developers writing plugins leverage the existing database to save their data.
-Nonetheless, any other alternative mechanism can be embraced; it is up to administrators and developers to agree on how to incorporate this to the current stack.
+It is recommended that developers writing plugins leverage the existing directory to save their data.
+Nonetheless, any other alternative mechanism can be embraced (e.g. a database); it is up to administrators and developers to agree on how to incorporate this to the current stack.

-ou=casa,ou=configuration,o=gluuin JSON-formatted style.
-It contains all aspects that allow parameterization/customization of application behaviour, in other words, it stores all settings accessible through the application's admin dashboard as well as configurations for certain plugins, such as strong authentication settings plugin.
+/etc/gluu/conf/casa.json of the Gluu Server chroot container.
+This file contains all aspects that allow to customize/parameterize the application behaviour, in other words, it stores all the settings accessible through the application's admin dashboard.

-To force the application to pick up changes manually applied in the database, a restart is required.
+To force the application to pick up changes manually applied to this file, a restart is required.

-Jar files of deployed plugins reside in the file system at
+Jar files of all plugins (started/stopped) reside in the file system at

 These are key facts for potential Casa developers: